bihor/fp_masterquiz/README.md

 Changes in 7.0.4/5:
 - Bugfix: get FE-users entry + get foreign entries.
 - Bootstrap: added class text-end where text-right is used.

+Changes in 7.0.6:
+- Startingpoint added again to a plugin.
+- pluginName in the list-view changed to show, if a target page is defined.
+- Bugfix: documentation.

 You find the whole changelog here: https://raw.githubusercontent.com/bihor/fp_masterquiz/refs/heads/master/Documentation/ChangeLog/Index.rst